zenn0001/first-personal-website/README.md

 # 🌐 Personal Portfolio Website
-This project is a personal portfolio website designed to introduce **Justine Lawrence Coronel**, showcasing his **skills, background, interests, and projects**.
-It consists of two main pages:
+This project is a personal portfolio website designed to introduce **myself**, showcasing my **skills, background, interests, and projects**. this consists of two main pages:

 ---